fortythreesam/FourthYearProject/report/report.md

 Since storage space limits the ability to store large images due to the increasing space required by higher resolutions, a number of steps are taken to compress the data.
 One step is to apply colour quantisation to the image to reduce the range of values being stored.
 Quantisation is the process of estimating a range of values into a discrete value.
 This can reduce the amount of data stored but retain the same visual quality.
 A problem with this is it adds errors in the values to the image known as noise.
 Depending on the level of quantisation, the noise can be more or less noticeable.

 The main goal the student will work towards is to visually reduce the effects of noise automatically.
 Currently, a person looking to denoise an image manually will need to select the filter and parameters themselves.
-This can be a cumbersome process if they don't understand what is required.
+This can be a cumbersome process if they do not understand what is required.
 Situations like this lead to a lot of trial and error which can be time-consuming.
 The student hopes to achieve scores in various quality measures that are better than applying simple filters.

 This project will focus on additive white Gaussian noise.
 The main source of this type of noise is during the aquisition stage of the image due to faults in the sensor e.g. the sensors temperature is too high.
 A standard model for this type of noise is $X = Y + N$ where $X$ is the noisy image, $Y$ is the pure image and $N$ is the layer of additive white Gaussian noise.
 There a various methods already available to reduce this type of noise.
 Listed here are a few filter types:

 #### 2.1.2.1 Median Filter

-Assigns the median value to the pixel of it and it's neighbours.
+Assigns the median value to the pixel of it and its neighbours.
 It requires no input parameters to work.
 [4]

 #### 2.1.2.2 Gaussian Filter

 A Gaussian filter blurs an image causing a reduction in noise and detail.
 This is achieved by convolving the image using a Gaussian function.
 The standard deviation of the noise is required.

-#### 2.1.2.3 Chambolle's Total Variation Filter
+#### 2.1.2.3 Chambolles' Total Variation Filter

 Attempts to reduce the total variance in the image based on a given weight parameter.[2]
 A higher weight reduces noise further but also reduces the level of detail.